Mr-Kumar-Abhishek/Mr-Kumar-Abhishek.github.io/_posts/2025-02-04-simulating-temporal-dynamics-in-quantum-computing-using-qiskit.md

 #### **2.2 Stimulated Quantum Particles**

 Stimulated emission, where an incoming photon induces the emission of another photon from an excited atom, is a key process in quantum optics.
-Extending this concept, we consider stimulated quantum particles whose states can be manipulated to emulate time-reversed dynamics.
+Extending this concept, I consider stimulated quantum particles whose states can be manipulated to emulate time-reversed dynamics.

 ---